 It’s best to opt-in to real-time alerts from your bank so that you can get notified the instant there’s suspicious activity.
 Otherwise, it may be too late to catch the thieves in action!
 Then you can contact your bank and do a data hack check before any real damage is done.

 Data breaches are scary and intimidating.
-However, if you ever have suspicion regarding potential hacks, do your best to protect your account.
+However, if you ever have a suspicion regarding potential hacks, do your best to protect your account.
 Limit your public profile information, bank details, and run security checks from authorized sources.
 The better you are at monitoring your data privacy, the better protected you’ll be!